Emmraan/notek/readme.md

 docker run -d -p 3000:3000 --name `your-container-name` emmraan/notek
 ```

-## Now for Run the container without `MongoUrI` error we have required to copy .env file in docker container
+## Now for Run the container without `TypeError: OAuth2Strategy requires a clientID option` error we have required to copy .env file in docker container
 ```
 docker cp `/path/your/.env/file` <container-name>:/app/.env
 or